mahedihasannoman/simple-event-list/readme.txt

 Installation is super easy, just follow the steps below.

-1. Download the plugin `Releases` section of right side
+1. Download the plugin from `Releases` section of right side
 2. Go to `Dashboard > Plugins > Add New` page
 3. Upload `simple-event-list.zip`
 4. Activate the plugin